ionic-team/ionicons/readme.md

 ## Migrating from v4

-See the [changelog](https://github.com/ionic-team/ionicons/blob/master/CHANGELOG.md#500-2020-01-15) for a list of icon deletions/renames.
+See the [5.0 release notes](https://github.com/ionic-team/ionicons/releases/tag/5.0.0) for a list of icon deletions/renames.

 ## License